sandialabs/QML/README.md

 ## Manfold learning comparison
 For the [Swissroll dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_swiss_roll.html) of 2000 points, QML is better able to *unroll* the dataset than other manifold learning techniques, when embedding into three dimensions.
 QML works by approximating wave dynamics on the dataset.
 Using this, a wavepacket localized at a sample point, with large oscillations in a prescribed direction, can be propagated to reveal the geodesic flow on the manifold.
 The hitting time between points gives a sparse graph of the data that can be embedded, giving a low-dimensional representation.

-We compare this with other popular graph embedding techniques: UMAP, Laplacian Eigenmaps, Diffusion Maps and t-SNE.
+We compare this with other popular graph embedding techniques: UMAP, Laplacian Eigenmaps, Diffusion Maps and $t$-SNE.

 - [UMAP](https://umap-learn.readthedocs.io/en/latest/) ([5](#umap)) aims to preserve the topological structure of the manifold and approximates it with a *fuzzy topological structure*, which it then embeds into a lower-dimensional Euclidean space.
 The assumptions are that the data is uniformly distribued on the manifold and that the manifold is locally connected and its Riemannian metric is a scalar matrix in ambient coordinates in some neighbourhood of each point.

-- [$t$-SNE](https://lvdmaaten.github.io/tsne/) ([6](#tsne)) aims to reduce dimensionality by placing Gaussian affinities between points in the high-dimensional ambient space and finding lower-dimensional coordinates that minimize the Kullback-Liebler divergence between the high-dimensional Gaussian distributions and lower-dimensional Student $t$-distributions.
+- [t-SNE](https://lvdmaaten.github.io/tsne/) ([6](#tsne)) aims to reduce dimensionality by placing Gaussian affinities between points in the high-dimensional ambient space and finding lower-dimensional coordinates that minimize the Kullback-Liebler divergence between the high-dimensional Gaussian distributions and lower-dimensional Student $t$-distributions.

 - Laplacian Eigenmaps ([7](#lap-eigmaps)) produces lower dimensional coordinates by using the values of some of the eigenfunctions of the graph Laplacian of a graph on the dataset constructed by connecting points within a certain scale-length based on the density of point samples.